Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Key-Management.md

 #### Step 4: Create an API Name

-Create a API Key Name to identifiy the project
+Create a API Key Name to identify the project

 #### Step 5: Select Features